 Many brand controllers can be modified to use different and/or better parts, as well as PCBs.
 Various instructions for altering different models of controllers are available from other sites.

-Image: Hori Fighting Stick 3
+Image: Hori Real Arcade Pro 3

 Hori